-A child with cerebral palsy may need medical care and treatment for the rest of his life.
-He may not be able to work as an adult.
-He may need to be protected from others.
-He may need to be helped with basic needs during his life.
-He may not be able to live on his own.
+A child with Cerebral Palsy may need medical care and treatment for the rest of his life.
+They may not be able to work as an adult.
+They may need to be protected from others.
+They may need to be helped with basic needs during his or her life.
+They may not be able to live on their own.

 So it's critical to make sure that child or young person has the means and resources available to be taken care of.

-And if the child's CP was caused by negligence by a doctor, nurse or hospital when he was born, then they should be responsible for the harm they have done.
+And if the child's cerebral palsy was caused by negligence by a doctor, nurse, or hospital when they were born, then they should be responsible for the harm they have done.

 1. Get all of the medical records as soon as you can.
-The complete hospital chart, NICU records, prenatal care records, pediatrician records - everything you can think of regarding the prenatal care, birth and the child's medical treatment after birth.
+You want to get the complete hospital chart, Neonatal Intenstive Care Unit (NICU) records, prenatal care records, pediatrician records: everything you can think of regarding the prenatal care, birth and the child's medical treatment after birth.